venabhi/z2m-javascript-intro/README.md

 using fetch we can not reload the whole app everytime just go with thw new pages what we required

 fetch ('url').then(response => response.json()).then(data = console.log(data));

+# FRONTEND

+html
+css
+javascript
+ajax = it will use fetch json https data servers react